 "Even though I love launching off into the stratosphere of theoretical debates, I always feel the need to come back to earth and discuss how this is going to affect the students and their future practices."

-Vice Chair of the International Ethics Committee of the ABA Section of International Law
+Chair of the Section on Litigation of the Association of American Law Schools

-Vice President and Board Member for the Harvard Law School Association of Los Angeles
+Co-President and Board Member of the Harvard Law School Association of Los Angeles